avaneev/prvhash/README.md

 Note that Wolfram rules represent sets of "freely-defined fixed information" which dictates the logical behavior of the cellular automata.

-It is also worth noting that with odd `PH_HASH_COUNT` values, PRVHASH-1 initially produces Rule 102/153 image with a "boundary condition" applied.
+It is also worth noting that PRVHASH-1 initially produces Rule 102/153 image with a "boundary condition" applied (this can be checked by assigning any item somewhere the middle of the hash-array to 1).
 At the same time, the function has no such additional logic since the visible scanline is 1 pixel longer than the `PH_HASH_COUNT` value, meaning this implicit "boundary condition" is not synchronized with the moment the `HashPos` resets to 0.
-This fact tells that the "boundary condition" logic "happens" beyond the common math.
+This fact tells that the "boundary condition" logic "happens" beyond the common math, in some way, implicitly.
 One has to ask themselves - how it is possible to "embed" at least Rule 102/153 with boundary handling (but much more than that) into a function as simple (and linear in F_2) as PRVHASH-1?
 Beside that, as with the graphs above, presence of exact Rule 102/153 imagery implies presence of "logic understandable to a human mind".

 Here is an example image with `PH_HASH_COUNT=342`, converted to PNG: